 - Professional slogan or motto

 - Professional bio

-Jay Thompson, eXp Broker Associate, concurred with this view, adding that instead of making the “About Me” section about the agent, it should instead focus on “About You.
+Former Inman contributor Jay Thompson concurred with this view back in 2020, telling Inman that instead of making the “About Me” section about the agent, it should instead focus on “About You.
 You, the person reading the profile and looking for an agent.”

 In addition, you have the opportunity to include sold data to further differentiate your services.
 Singer suggests that agents consult their local MLS to ensure that this data is being sent to the platform to be integrated into their profile.

 Listing activity is divided into on-market and off-market segments.
 “The on-market area shows the for sale and for rent properties and the off-market section shows the agent’s sold properties,” Singer said.